hfinkel/lfort/docs/DriverInternals.rst

    second is BindArchAction, which conceptually alters the architecture to be used for all of its input Actions.

-   The clang driver can dump the results of this stage using the ``-ccc-print-phases`` flag.
+   The lfort driver can dump the results of this stage using the ``-ccc-print-phases`` flag.
 For example:

    .. code-block:: console

-      $ clang -ccc-print-phases -x c t.c -x assembler t.s
+      $ lfort -ccc-print-phases -x c t.c -x assembler t.s
       0: input, "t.c", c
       1: preprocessor, {0}, cpp-output
       2: compiler, {1}, assembler